 In display advertising, click-to-expand ads can expand to sizes as large size as 728×270 pixels.
 Generally, these click-to-expand ads look like any other ads on a webpage, however, as soon as users click on these ads, they expand on the screen (might take up to 70% to 100% screen) giving users all kinds of minute details they would want to know about the product or the brand.

-With expandable ads, publishers can make good money out of cost-per-click (CPC) or cost-per-impression (CPM) campaigns.
-Keep in mind that you’ll generate earnings from CPC expandable ads when a user clicks on ad to visit the advertiser’s landing page, and not when a user simply clicks to expand the ad.
+With these ads, publishers can generate revenue out of cost-per-click (CPC) or cost-per-impression (CPM) campaigns.
+Keep in mind that you’ll generate earnings from CPC expandable ads when a user clicks on the ad to visit the advertiser’s landing page, and not when a user simply clicks to expand the ad.

 These ads are designed in two sizes for two states.
-A small size called ‘invitation state’ and a large one called ‘expanded state’.
+A small size is called an ‘invitation state’ and a large one is called ‘expanded state’.

 Expandable ads are designed to get clicks or responses (by adding call-to-action texts) from the users.
 Furthermore, upon expanding, these ads can provide more details that increase brand awareness.